Home/Fish/Smoked Ling

 Instructions

 2. 2.
-In a bowl, whisk together eggs, salt, and pepper, then stir in the smoked ling, spinach, and cherry tomatoes.
+In a bowl, whisk together eggs, milk, salt, and pepper.
+Stir in the flaked smoked ling and chopped spinach.

 Smoked Ling and Chickpea Salad

-A hearty salad combining smoked ling with protein-rich chickpeas and a tangy dressing, ideal for a nutritious meal.
+A hearty salad featuring smoked ling and chickpeas, tossed with a zesty lemon dressing for a filling meal.

 Ingredients